On the combination of graph data for assessing thin-file borrowers' creditworthiness: Results and Discussion

-\textbf{GAE\_F01} is a feature generated from a Graph Autoencoder trained with the consumer debt of the EOWNET Network; considering that companies do not have consumer debt, the influence of this attribute corresponds to people related to the company, including its owners.
-The ego network's consumer debt effect is also observed in the \textbf{Egonet\_F02} attribute, which corresponds to the consumer debt weighted by the PageRank of the node's neighborhood.
+Further, we find attributes whose influence corresponds to people related to the company, including its owners, for instance, the attribute generated from a Graph Autoencoder trained with the consumer debt of the EOWNet Network.
+The consumer-debt effect of the ego network is also observed in the attribute corresponding to the consumer debt weighted by the PageRank of the node's neighborhood.
 The presence of consumer debt as a relevant network-related feature in Business Scoring is highly significant, especially in SMEs.
-The EgoNet's short-term personal debt, mainly from their owners, accounts for the often blurred separation between personal finances and company finances.
-The owner's default can affect the company and vice versa; this requires more detailed investigation and will be addressed for future work.
+The EgoNet's short-term personal debt, mainly on the part of the owners, accounts for the often blurred separation between personal finances and company finances.
+The owner's default can affect the company and vice versa.
+This hypothesis requires a more detailed investigation and will be addressed for future work.

-To quantify the usefulness, impact and importance of the different feature set on the output model, Figure \ref{fig:PJ_SHAP02} presents a Treemap based on the average of the absolute values of the SHAP values, where the complete list of the model features are displayed, and the different colors indicate that they belong to different feature sets.
+To quantify the usefulness, impact and importance of the different feature sets on the output model, Figure \ref{fig:PJ_SHAP02} presents a Treemap based on the average of the absolute values of the SHAP values; the complete list of the model features is displayed, and the different colors indicate that they belong to different feature sets.

-In Figure \ref{fig:PJ_SHAP02}(a), it is shown that the feature set $X_{EgoNet}$ (\textbf{D}) contributes, in Application Scoring, 60\% of the model's overall impact, while the feature set $X_{GNN,N2V}$ (\textbf{E}) 21\%, of which 19\% correspond to GNN features, while 2\% correspond to Node2Vec.
-This is likely the reason for the limited research on Node2Vec to enhance the prediction of creditworthiness.
+In Figure \ref{fig:PJ_SHAP02}(a), it is shown that the feature set $X_{EgoNet}$ (\textbf{D}) contributes, in Application Scoring, 60\% of the model's overall impact.
+The feature set $X_{GNN,N2V}$ (\textbf{E}) contributes 21\%, of which 19\% correspond to GNN features, while 2\% correspond to Node2Vec.
+The low importance of Node2Vec features is likely the reason for the limited research on Node2Vec to enhance the prediction of creditworthiness.

-However, in Behavioral Business Scoring the traditional characteristics now represent 48 \% of the total impact of the model.
-In contrast, for Business Application Scoring, only 16\% (See Figure \ref{fig:PJ_SHAP02}(b)).
-Indeed, only the Bench Score attribute represented 29\% of the total impact.
+However, in Business Behavioral Scoring, the traditional characteristics now represent 48 \% of the total impact of the model.
+In contrast, in Business Application Scoring, they represent only 16\% (See Figure \ref{fig:PJ_SHAP02}(b)).
+Indeed, the BenchScore attribute alone represents 29\% of the total impact.
 The feature set $X_{EgoNet}$ (\textbf{D}) represents 30\% of the total impact, the average BenchScore of the ego network being the most relevant attribute.